kalisio/krawler/docs/examples/README.md

 ## Docker

 Provide web services with underlying pipeline functions managed using containers.
-This ensure you don't have to pollute your own operating system by installing anything except [Docker](https://www.docker.com/) and allow to make the processing scale on-demand with an underlying [swarm cluster](https://docs.docker.com/engine/swarm/).
+This ensure you don't have to pollute your own operating system by installing anything except [Docker](https://www.docker.com/) and allow to make the processing scale on-demand, e.g. with an underlying [swarm cluster](https://docs.docker.com/engine/swarm/).

 ### Image conversion service